 What does it mean to be Asian-Latinx?

-Asian-Latinx or Asian Latin Americans could be those of Asian descent living in Latin America.
+Asian-Latinx or Asian-Latin Americans could be those of Asian descent living in Latin America.
 Also, Americans of Asian ancestry that speak Spanish may identify as Asian-Latinx.
 Like any identity, there are nuances and each person might prefer one description over the next.
 So it is important to ask, not assume how someone identifies.
 For example, a person adopted from Korea, and growing up in a Spanish-speaking, Puerto Rican household in New York might identify as Asian-Latinx.
 Also, a person living in Peru, with parents who immigrated from Japan, may also say they are both Asian and Latino.

-Asians in Latin America are a part of the cultural richness and diversity of the Americas.
+Asians in Latin America is a part of the cultural richness and diversity of the Americas.
 One way to incorporate AAPI Heritage Month in your lessons in Spanish class could be to teach about Asian-Latinx people or Latinos with Asian roots.
-Below you will find Asian-Latinx celebrities, AAPI Heritage Month Music, AAPI Heritage Month Videos, Activities for Asian Heritage Month using Street Food Latin America, Asian America Month Resources, lesson plan ideas to incorporate Asian-Latinx all year, and more.
+Below you will find Asian-Latinx celebrities, AAPI Heritage Month Music, AAPI Heritage Month Videos, Activities for Asian Heritage Month using Street Food from Latin America, Asian America Month Resources, lesson plan ideas to incorporate Asian-Latinx all year, and more.